-1. If you're steaming them in idli moulds then 20-25 minutes should be enough.
+1. If you're steaming them in idli cups/plates then 15-20 minutes should be enough.

 2. If you are steaming them in jackfruit leaves baskets then 30 minutes should be enough.

-3. If you are steaming them as ronon then 45-60 minutes depending on the thickness and size of the ronon.
+3. If you are steaming them as ronon (one whole cake) in banana leaf lined steamer then 45-60 minutes depending on the thickness and volume of the ronon.

 1. Serve steaming hot horse gram idlis, kulitha khotto or kulitha rononu cut into pieces, with coconut oil on top and with a spicy, red coconut chutney(recipe below).